-- Choose subjects they are good at and enjoy - Seek advice from teachers and parents - Speak with teachers of the subjects that interest them to find out more - Choose alternatives if their first choice becomes unavailable - Go to university and TAFE Open Days, held throughout the year - Check the VTAC website for all prerequisites relevant to any tertiary courses they may be interested in - Consider career choices and know if a VET subject will assist in employment opportunities - NOT choose a subject because they have heard it's easy, because their friends have chosen it or because they like the teacher who might be teaching it

-Careers Counsellor, Careers teachers, Yr 11 and 12 Teaching and Learning Coordinator, Yr.
-11 and 12 Coordinator, VCE VM Coordinator, VET Coordinator, homeroom teachers or other staff will talk with students to assist them in selecting the relevant subjects to meet their needs as well as fulfil the requirements of the VCE.

-Students are also advised to keep their options open in other areas, so they have a wider choice of further training and employment.
+- Choose subjects they consider their strengths - Seek advice from teachers and parents - Speak with teachers of the subjects that interest them to find out more - Choose alternatives if their first choice becomes unavailable - Go to university and TAFE Open Days, held throughout the year - Check the VTAC website for all prerequisites relevant to any tertiary courses they may be - interested in - Consider career choices and know if a VET subject will assist in employment opportunities - NOT choose a subject because they have heard it's easy, because their friends have chosen it or because they like the teacher who might be teaching it - Careers Counsellor, Pathway teachers, Year 11 and 12 Teaching and Learning Coordinator, Year 11 and 12 Year Level Coordinator, VCE VM Coordinator, VET Coordinator, Christian Life Group teachers or other staff will talk with students to assist them in selecting the relevant subjects to meet their needs as well as fulfil the requirements of the VCE. - Students are also advised to keep their options open in other areas, so they have a wider choice of further training and employment.